DefectDojo/godojo/README.md

 You can see all the configuration options with descriptions in the [example config file](https://github.com/DefectDojo/godojo/blob/master/example_dojoConfig.yml).

+Note: godojo is built with go version 1.16.3 (or newer)

 ### Assumptions / requirements

 * Bash is available and in $PATH